Weekend linedance break hosted by Chris Jackson of 'Floorshakers'. Full programme of line dance. Not…

 Lynn Elvy & Lesley Fegan, Gerrard's Cross - Solos Ballroom & Latin dance break

-Download a copy of our new dance brochure for information about our hotels, our ballrooms and all our dancing holidays.
+Download a copy of our dance brochure for information about our hotels, our ballrooms and all our dancing holidays.

 When we think of the tango it brings to mind dramatic dance moves, couples dancing on the streets, in open air bars of downtown Buenos Aires, or maybe we conjure up pictures of Vincent and Flavia dancing together on Strictly Come Dancing.